 It is also worth noting that AAU and YBOA basketball tournaments do have a high level of exposure, and depending on your child’s passion for basketball, this could be a good thing.
 While maybe a little too much exposure for the athlete just looking to get more reps and practice, athletes who are looking to earn a college scholarship or a chance to play basketball at the collegiate level will appreciate the exposure that these basketball tournaments provide.

 Having said all of that, it might seem like there’s only positive reasons to play AAU and YBOA basketball.
-There are just as many, and maybe even more, disadvantages to these leagues that are worth mentioning.
+There are just as many, and maybe even more, disadvantages to these programs that are worth mentioning.
 The first and often worst thing at many of these tournaments are the parents themselves.
-That’s right, mom and dad, I’m talking to you.
-From parents who complain about how much playing time their kids are getting to parents arguing in the stands while trying to portray their child as the next Michael Jordan, there’s no end to the drama at AAU and YBOA games.
+That’s right, mom and dad, I’m talking about you.
+From parents who complain about how much playing time their kids are getting, to parents arguing in the stands while trying to portray their child as the next Michael Jordan, there’s no end to the drama at AAU and YBOA basketball games.
 While the intentions clearly come from a place of love and pride, the parenting at these games can be slightly intense and overwhelming if your child is motivated purely to play basketball.

 Stay Tuned for my blog post about Coach Lawrence Gordon who has coached some of the top college basketball recruits in the AAU circuit.